digitoimistodude/dudestack-instructions/README.md

 #### For building

 - [BitBucket](https://bitbucket.org/) - Bitbucket is a free code DVCS hosting site for Git and Mercurial.
 Manage your development with a hosted wiki, issue tracker and source code.
-- [Homebrew](http://brew.sh/) - The missing package manager for OS X
+- [Homebrew](http://brew.sh/) - The missing package manager for macOS
-- [Homebrew Cask](http://caskroom.io/) - Homebrew Cask extends Homebrew and brings its elegance, simplicity, and speed to OS X applications and large binaries alike.
+- [Homebrew Cask](http://caskroom.io/) - Homebrew Cask extends Homebrew and brings its elegance, simplicity, and speed to macOS applications and large binaries alike.
 - [RVM](https://rvm.io/) - RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.
 - [Node.js](http://nodejs.org/) - Node.js® is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 - [npm](https://www.npmjs.com/) - A package manager for node/browsers/gulp/etc.
 - [Vagrant](https://www.vagrantup.com/) - Create and configure lightweight, reproducible, and portable development environments.
-- [Vagrant Manager](http://vagrantmanager.com/) - Manage your vagrant machines in one place with Vagrant Manager for OS X.
+- [Vagrant Manager](http://vagrantmanager.com/) - Manage your vagrant machines in one place with Vagrant Manager for macOS.
 - [Gulp](http://gulpjs.com/) - Automate and enhance your workflow (my gulpfile.js can be found in [devpackages](https://github.com/digitoimistodude/devpackages))
 - [BrowserSync](http://www.browsersync.io/) - Time-saving synchronised browser testing. (included in Gulp like in many other awesome tasks, check out my [devpackages](https://github.com/digitoimistodude/devpackages))
 - [Bower](http://bower.io/) - A package manager for the web (to install and update CSS/Javascript packages and their dependencies, see my [devpackages](https://github.com/digitoimistodude/devpackages))